 The narrow road leading to life

 It is traditionally believed that the Christian community in Judea fled to Pella in the Jordan valley at the time of the war, but little of Jewish Christianity survived for very long.
-Missionaries travelled into Persia and India, but it is the development of European Christianity that dominates the narrative.
+Missionaries travelled into Persia and India, but it is the development of Christianity to the West that dominates the narrative.
 There were Christian communities in Rome by the middle of the first century.
 A 100 years later the movement had reached the Rhône valley, and another 100 years after that it had made it as far as Britain.
 In the process the story of Jesus was assimilated into a very different cultural world.
-Hammered by novel intellectual forces—Gnosticism, anti-Semitism, Stoicism, Platonism—orthodoxy was bound to assume new forms.
+Hammered this way and that by novel intellectual forces—Gnosticism, anti-Semitism, Stoicism, Platonism—orthodoxy was bound to assume new forms.

 The first empire-wide persecution was initiated in 250 by Decius, who demanded that all citizens should make sacrifice to the emperor and obtain a certificate to prove that they had done so.
 A few years later Valerian threatened Christian clergy who refused to participate in pagan sacrifice first with exile and then with death.
 Diocletian came to power in 284, troubled by the deteriorating condition of the empire and anxious to appease the gods.
 In 303, urged on by his junior Caesar Galerius, he set about a program of sustained persecution of Christians.
 His “Edict against the Christians” ordered the destruction of churches and Christian scriptures across the empire; further edicts compelled Christians to perform pagan sacrifices.
 But the policy proved ineffectual, and Galerius rescinded the edict in 311.